 Overview

-In partnership with the Philodemic Society, Georgetown is engaging in a process to re-imagine this space, following research and the presentation of a report by the Philodemic Society’s Committee for Slavery, Memory, and Reconciliation.
+Following a 2019 report by the Philodemic Society’s Committee on Slavery, Memory, and Reconciliation, examining the room and history of their undergraduate debate organization, the university partnered with the Society in engagement processes to envision an updated framework for this physical space and ensure it is welcoming for its many users and visitors.
 Processes to engage our community in careful consideration of the built environment and memorialization, including spaces like the Philodemic Room, are part of the university’s ongoing commitments in slavery, memory, and reconciliation.

-University community members are encouraged to learn more about the room’s history and the current process to develop a new interpretive framework – within the context of its historic character – that honors our community’s values and contributes to acknowledgement and truth-telling about our university’s history.
+Resources throughout this webpage help document the room’s history and the engagement processes to develop a new interpretive framework – within the context of its historic character – that honors our community’s values.

 Back to TopThe Philodemic Society Committee for Slavery, Memory, and Reconciliation

-Read more about the Philodemic Society Commitee for Slavery, Memory, and Reconciliation.
+Read more about the Philodemic Society Committee for Slavery, Memory, and Reconciliation.

 Back to TopThe Philodemic Room